Phineas and Ferb the Movie: Candace Against the Universe: Casting and recording

 During the film's announcement, it was confirmed that Vincent Martella, Ashley Tisdale, Caroline Rhea, Dee Bradley Baker, Alyson Stoner, Maulik Pancholy, Bobby Gaylor, Olivia Olson, Tyler Mann, Povenmire, and Marsh would reprise their roles from the series, and that David Errigo Jr. would reprise his role as Ferb from Milo Murphy's Law, replacing original voice actor Thomas Brodie-Sangster.
 In May 2020, Povenmire revealed that Bowen would make a cameo as Trucker Ted, reprising his role from Milo Murphy's Law.
 On July 2, it was announced that Ali Wong, April Winchell, Wayne Brady, Diedrich Bader, and Thomas Middleditch joined the cast in roles created for the film.
 With the release of the film's trailer on August 5, it was revealed that John Viener would reprise his role as Norm from the series.
 On August 20, Bill Farmer and Tiffany Haddish were announced to be part of the cast, while Thomas Sanders joined the cast the following week.
 "Weird Al" Yankovic does not reprise his role as Milo Murphy from Milo Murphy's Law, but did voice one character.
 The character he appears as in the film is the Shirt Cannon Guy.
-Similarly, Jack McBrayer voiced Irving in a deleted scene.
+Similarly, Jack McBrayer reprised his role as Irving in a deleted scene.

 Due to the COVID-19 pandemic, many cast members had to record their lines from their homes.
 On June 14, 2020, Martella revealed that he had finished recording his lines.
 After recording their lines, voice actors sent their dialogue to the film's editors.